 The structure of the merge field is as follows:

-The merge field is entered by typing it directly into the Word template using the Word Insert Field function (refer to Creating Stationery and Templates for Word with Merge Fields).
+The merge field is entered by typing it directly into the Word template using the Word Insert Field function (refer to Including Merge Fields in Word Templates and Stationery).
 It is added as a single Merge Field and including the underscores.
 For example, «Tax_ITR_2020_Income» (see below for further examples).